centreon/centreon-collect/gorgone/docs/modules/centreon/statistics.md

 | :--------------- | :--------------------------------------------------------------------------------------------- | :-------------------------------- |
 | broker_cache_dir | Path to the Centreon Broker statistics directory (local) use to store node's broker statistics | `/var/lib/centreon/broker-stats/` |

-The configuration needs a cron definition to unsure that statistics collection will be done cyclically.
+The configuration needs a cron definition to ensure that statistics are collected regularly.

 #### Example